SPECIAL UNIFORM SITUATIONS

 (4) Hat Device.
 All E-6 personnel wear a gold metal lyre superimposed on the shank of a gold fouled anchor with the silver letters "USN" superimposed on the anchor's stock immediately above the lyre.

-(5) The Drum Major wears white leather gauntlet gloves, baldric, and tall bear skin hat when in Full Dress Blue or White.
+(5) Drum Major.
+The Drum Major wears white leather gauntlet gloves, baldric, and tall bear-skin hat when in Full Dress Blue or Full Dress White.
+The Drum Major will carry a mace for ceremonial use.

 2. U.S. NAVY BAND UNIFORMS